lowRISC/opentitan/hw/ip/usbdev/doc/_index.md

 ## Stall

 The {{< regref "stall" >}} register is used to Stall an endpoint.
-This is used if it is shutdown for some reason, or to signal certain error conditions.
+This is used if it is shutdown for some reason, or to signal certain error conditions (functional stall).
+Control endpoints also use a STALL to indicate unsupported requests (protocol stall).
+This register is used in both cases.
 Unused endpoints can have their {{< regref "stall" >}} register bit left clear, so in many cases there is no need to use the {{< regref "stall" >}}
 register.
-If the stall bit is set for an endpoint then the STALL response will be provided to any (IN, OUT or SETUP) request on that endpoint.
+If the stall bit is set for an endpoint then the STALL response will be provided to all IN or OUT requests on that endpoint.

+In the case of a protocol stall, the device must send a STALL for all IN and OUT requests until the next SETUP token is received.
+To support this, the software sets the STALL bit for an endpoint when an unsupported transfer is requested.
+The hardware will then send a STALL response to all IN/OUT transactions until the next SETUP is received for this endpoint.
+Receiving the **SETUP token then clears the STALL flag** for the endpoint.
+The hardware then sends NAKs to any IN/OUT requets until the software has decided what action to take for the new SETUP request.

 ## Register Table